 GreenPath is proud to be one of the largest and most respected credit counseling agencies in the nation.
 A GreenPath housing expert can help you understand the home buying process and prepare you for the requirements of home ownership.
-GreenPath is an excellent resource if you are aware of financial issues that should be worked on prior to beginning to homebuying process.
-Appointments can be scheduled to meet with an agent over the phone or in person by calling 877.290.6974.
+GreenPath is an excellent resource if you are aware of financial issues that should be worked on prior to beginning the homebuying process.
+Appointments can be scheduled to meet with an agent over the phone or online by calling 877.290.6974.

 Learn more about GreenPath Financial Wellness >>

 HRI is a nonprofit organization dedicated to helping individuals and families purchase their own homes.
 They have a track record of providing quality home counseling services to prospective low and moderate-income individuals, and have become a trusted leader in assisting hundreds of buyers in purchasing homes each year.
 HRI hosts homebuyer education classes throughout the month.
 Take a look at their website and events calendar to see which course fits your schedule and to register.